czim/laravel-nestedupdater/README.md

 - create a new comment for the post and linking author #512 to it

 Any combination of nested creates and updates is supported; the nesting logic follows that of Eloquent relationships and is highly customizable.

+Additionally, this package provides support for validating data with nested relations all at once.

 ## Install